opensearch-project/k-NN/DEVELOPER_GUIDE.md

 ```
 ./gradlew :qa:bwc:bwcTestSuite -Dbwc.version=1.0.0
 ```
-Here, we are testing BWC Tests with BWC version of plugin as 1.0.0.0.
-Make sure to add the binary file of that version in the bwc directory in resources.
+Here, we are testing BWC Tests with BWC version of plugin as 1.0.0.

 ### Adding new tests